jaca230/teststand_daq_manual/docs/hardware_overview.md

 The AMC13 is an AMC developed by Boston University for g-2 as well as experiments at CERN.
 For our use case, it gathers data from digitizers whenever it recieves a trigger.
 It then packages them and sends them to the frontend hosting computer over 10GbE.
 There is some general information on [Boston Unviversity's TWiki page](https://bucms.bu.edu/twiki/bin/view/BUCMSPublic/HcalDTC).

+### Wired Connections

+#### Optical Link to FC7

+The FC7 sends trigger information to the AMC13s over an optical cable.
+Put a Finisar (or similar) SFP transceiver in the bottom SFP port in the AMC13.
+Connect it to the [appropriate SFP port in the FC7](hardware_overview.md#optical-link-to-amc13).

+See the [labeled DAQ Picture](hardware_overview.md#labled-picture-one-crate-system) Trigger in AMC13.

+#### 10GbE Link to DAQ computer

+The AMC13 sends data to DAQ computer over an optical cable.
+Put an Avago (or similar) SFP transceiver in the top SFP+ port in the AMC13.
+Connect it to the [10GbE NIC in the DAQ computer](hardware_overview.md#10gbe-nic-10-gigabit-ethernet-network-interface-card).

+See the [labeled DAQ Picture](hardware_overview.md#labled-picture-one-crate-system) 10GbE out.

 ### Configuration

+First you should [configure the MCH](hardware_overview.md#mch-microtca-carrier-hub) and [configure the 10GbE NIC](hardware_overview.md#10gbe-nic-10-gigabit-ethernet-network-interface-card) if you haven't already.
-The AMC13 is largely configured with [AMC13Tool2.exe](https://bucms.bu.edu/twiki/bin/view/BUCMSPublic/AMC13Tool2).

-The tools to configure the AMC13 are located in the g-2 modified DAQ repository, so you'll want to [install the DAQ software](installing_and_building.md#manual-installation-guide) before doing this.
+The AMC13 is largely configured with [AMC13Tool2.exe](https://bucms.bu.edu/twiki/bin/view/BUCMSPublic/AMC13Tool2).The tools to configure the AMC13 are located in the g-2 modified DAQ repository, so you'll want to [install the DAQ software](installing_and_building.md#manual-installation-guide) before doing this.
+For some AMC13s, you need to set the IP addresses and reconfigure using AMC13Tool2.exe every time the module is power cycled.

 #### Reading IP Address
 In your favorite text editor, edit `systemVars.py`